Earlier this month, Nigerian-born chef and writer Tunde Wey developed a fairly brilliant idea

-Wey — who arrived in Detroit to study at 16 years old and co-owned Hamtramck's Revolver — is keeping the details close.
-But he tells the Free Press
+Wey — who arrived in Detroit to study at 16 years old and co-founded Hamtramck's Revolver — is keeping the details close.
+But he tells the The Free Press

 : "If you go to a restaurant right now — any nice, high-end restaurant — as much as possible, folks try to tailor the experience to you.
 They want to know what you like.
 I want to take care of guests in a different way.
 I want to tailor the experience to them and I want to predicate that experience on their privilege."